Bharat Forge: Subsidiaries

 Bharat Forge Kilsta, Bharat Forge CDP, and BF Aluminiumtechnik are the company's Europe-based forging units.
 Other subsidiaries of Bharat Forge include:

 Kalyani Strategic Systems

 Kalyani Strategic Systems Ltd. (KSSL) is a defence manufacturer that supplies components and subsystems to the Indian Armed Forces, and exports to other countries.
 The company holds an Industrial License under the Arms Act, 1959.
 In May 2021, Bharat Forge announced that it would raise its stake in KSSL from 51% to 100%.

+It provides a range of products including Artillery Systems, Protected Vehicles, Armored Vehicles Upgrades, Ammunition, Missiles, and Air Defense solutions.
+Kalyani Strategic Systems bought a 51% share in Indian subsidiary of Zorya Mashproekt.
+On 9 May 2023 the company signed the acquisition agreement.
+The acquisition process was finished on 31 December 2023.
+Indian Navy has consulted Bharat Forge to develop and supply marine gas turbine engine given the Russo-Ukrainian War that has impacted Zorya-Mashproekt, the primary supplier.

+According to reports that emerged on 14 May 2024, Bharat Forge is developing an Infantry Combat Vehicle under Indian Army's futuristic infantry combat vehicles (FICV) programme on par with DRDO Abhay IFV.
+Bharat Forge is also developing a Light Tank under 25 tonnes to compete L&T's Zorawar Tank in the Army's light tank programme.

+The Indian Army will receive 255,128 CQB carbines from KSSL for around ₹1700 crore, as reported in August 2025.

 Kalyani Rafael Advanced Systems

 Kalyani Rafael Advanced Systems (KRAS) is joint venture between KSSL and Israeli defence company Rafael Advanced Defense Systems established in 2015.
 KSSL holds a 51% stake, while Rafael holds the remaining 49%.
 The Kalyani Group claimed that it was the first private sector advanced defence subsystems manufacturing company in India.
 KRAS manufactures electro-optics, remote weapon systems, precision guided munitions and system engineering for system integration.
 KRAS established a 24,000 sq ft defence manufacturing facility in Hyderabad, Telangana in August 2017.